Ninety One (group): "Dopamine" album and documentary (2018–2019)

-On 25 June 2018 Ninety One released "E.Yeah", the first song of their new album "Dopamine", quickly followed by "All I need" released on 8 August.
+On June 25, 2018 Ninety One released "E.Yeah", the lead single from their album "Dopamine", quickly followed by "All I need" released on August 8.

-The third song of the album - "Boyman", came out on 24 October.
+The third song of the album - "Boyman", came out on October 24, 2018.
 "Boyman" said to be a tribute to a famous Kazakhstani figure skater Denis Ten, whose death has deeply affected Ninety One members, as well as the whole of Kazakhstan.

 International expansion

-On 15 March 2019 on the national Korean TV-channel MNET came out another episode of a popular musical game show "I can see your voice" but this time around a Q-POP boy group Ninety One made their guest appearance.
-Group has won the show and got to perform with the popular K-pop group Mamamoo.
-At the end of the show, they've also performed their debut song "Aiyptama".
-After the show aired Ninety One released their song "Aiyptama" as an exclusive digital single on Korean musical streaming platforms.
-Also on summer in the same year they held their first ever concert in China.
+On March 15, 2019, the South Korean TV channel MNET released an episode of the musical game show "I can see your voice" in which Ninety One made a guest appearance.
+The group ended up winning the show and got to perform with K-pop group Mamamoo.
+At the end of the show, they also performed their debut song "Aiyptama".
+After the show aired, Ninety One released their song "Aiyptama" as an exclusive digital single on Korean musical streaming platforms.